Boilingbrook – Adar/Hinterworlds 0801 A9C9751-D 700 Na G0 II

 I didn’t do much today.

 I posted our trade cargoes and managed to sell most of them, but I did that without leaving my room.
 Once that was done I was at a bit of a loose end, so I started looking to see what I could do.

-Instead I just watched netvids for a bit.
-The programming was the typical mix of galaxy-wide programming that came in via the X-Boat network and locally created stuff.
-Sometimes I liked the local programming, but here I couldn’t get past the high-pitched voices.
+So I just watched net vids for a bit.
+It was the typical mix of galaxy-wide programming that came in via the X-Boat network and locally created stuff.
+Sometimes I preferred the local programming but here I couldn’t get past the high-pitched voices.

 Eventually I gave up and wandered downstairs to the hotel bar.
-It was relatively early still, by the clock anyway, but it was the local “off-day” so it was getting dark outside already and there weren’t many people in the bar.
+It was relatively early still, by the clock anyway, but it was the local “off-day”.
+It was fairly dark outside and there weren’t many people in the bar.
 Fine with me.

 I wasn’t mad at Saahna.
 Well, not really.
-This was hardly our first break and nowhere near our worst, but I was a bit irritated that the rest of the crew seemed to have taken her side.
-It was apparently due to my carrying that datastick from Fugitak, but that was hardly the first clandestine cargo we had carried.
-I wondered what had set them off.
+But I was a bit irritated that she wouldn’t confide in me with what was bothering her.
+I seemed to have something to do with that datastick from Fugitak, but that was hardly the first clandestine cargo we had carried.
+I wondered what it was.

 “That bad, huh?” came a voice from beside me.
-I looked up to see a young man, barely of registration age, standing next to me.
-Without invitation he sat down on the stool next to me.
+I looked up to see a young man, barely of registration age, standing beside me.
+Without invitation he sat down on the next stool

 “I’m not looking for company,” I said, more irritated than I should have been.
 He was clean-shaven and bald, wearing a sleeveless shirt and vest and cargo pants with boots.
 There was a complex tattoo on his upper arm and, despite myself, I tilted my head to get a better look.